An Effective Needs Assessment Helps Ensure Program Success

 Step four: Focus on the evaluation

 After you have a big picture understanding of the company, culture, strategy, and goals, it’s time to look at how the program will be evaluated.
-In order to prove success and ROI, the outcomes must be measurable and correlated to the organization’s larger strategy.
+To prove success and ROI, the outcomes must be measurable and correlated to the organization’s larger strategy.

 Here are the types of questions that will provide more clarity on effectiveness: